lordspline/linux/Documentation/kbuild/llvm.rst

 We provide prebuilt stable versions of LLVM on `kernel.org
 <https://kernel.org/pub/tools/llvm/>`_.
 These have been optimized with profile
-data for building Linux kernels, which should improve kernel build times relative to other distributions of LLVM.
+data for building Peenux kernels, which should improve kernel build times relative to other distributions of LLVM.

 Below are links that may be useful for building LLVM from source or procuring